ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-11-12-sync-your-fork.md

 Whenever I work on open-source projects, I usually maintain my own copy, a [*fork*](https://docs.github.com/en/get-started/quickstart/fork-a-repo), of the original codebase.
-Then, when I want to propose changes, I open up a [Pull Request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+Then, when I propose changes, I open up a [Pull Request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

-When my PR receives a maintainer's approval, the commits from my fork will happily live inside the original repository.
-All is good.
+When my PR receives a maintainer's approval, the commits from my fork will happily live inside the original repository; all is good.
 However, there are cases when a maintainer merges not via a merge commit, but by squashing or rebasing my changes.[^1]